A Grain of Dirt ....Begat the Pearl - Letter to my Grandmother. Dyptich of paper, card & stitched thread.

-In this centenary year I got to thinking how my life differs from that of my grandmothers who were the first generation of women to achieve the right to vote.
-It occurred to me that many of my practical skills, those I utilize every day, were taught to me by my maternal grandmother.
-She lived through two world wars and survived her husband by 20 years.
-Both my grandfathers were coal miners, and died at a young age, as did my paternal grandmother.
+This body of work was begun after participating in Processions 2018 - in the centenary year of women's suffrage I got to thinking how my life differs from that of my grandmothers who were the first generation of women to achieve the right to vote.
+It occurred to me that many of my practical skills, those I utilize every day, were taught to me by them.
+My maternal grandmother lived through two world wars and survived her coal miner husband by 20 years.

-My grandmother helped to raise me and my siblings and, like many women of her generation, she did not work after marriage.
+Like many women of her generation, she did not work after marriage.
 Her life was defined by domestic skills which we would now describe as 'chores'.
-She taught us how to use a sewing machine, hand embroidery, knitting, crochet, baking and lots of other 'crafts' to pass her time with us, and to save money.
-She was my first collaborator.
+She taught us to use a sewing machine, hand embroidery, knitting, baking and lots of other 'crafts' to pass her time with us.

-The skills I learned, combined with my love of drawing, led me to a successful first career in fashion design.
+These skills led me to a successful first career in fashion design.
 They are now providing the basis for further investigations into form and materials in my artwork.

-The project's initial jumping off points are phrases my grandmother used - "make do and mend", "housework is never finished", "you can't beat a good crisp fold", and "you can never completely get rid of the coal-dust".
+The project's initial jumping off points were some of my grandmother's sayings - "make do and mend", "housework is never finished", "you can't beat a good crisp fold", and "you can never completely get rid of the coal-dust".

-A further strand to the nature of the project must be working with limited and economical resources.
+An important aspect to it is working with limited and economical resources.
 These working class women knew the value of money, how not to waste it and how to re-cycle - before it became a buzz word for our generation.